 Hello, I'm Sara.
-For the past 2 years I have been building upon my graphic design skills working as a full time Web Designer.
-I love designing digitally; and have a Masters degree in Textile Design, specialising in print & technical innovation.
-I love learning, and in my spare time I am always expanding my horizons with cretive new projects.
-As well as web design & printed company branding, I have experience as a freelance photographer; textile designer; and maker of craft goods like driftwood clocks, cards & jewellery.
+For the past 3+ years I have been working as a full time Graphic & Web Designer.
+I love designing digitally; and have a masters degree in Textile Design, specialising in print & technical innovation.
+I have a passion for learning, and in my spare time I am always expanding my horizons with creative new projects.
+As well as web design & printed company branding, I have experience as a freelance photographer; textile designer; art & design tutor; and maker of craft goods like driftwood clocks, cards & jewellery.

-For the past 2 years I have built upon my skills as a Web Designer, learning CSS3 & HTML5 at feelunique.com, where I am responsible for designing weekly marketing newsletters; creating content pages using CSS & flash applications such as 10CMS; ensuring that our team stay on brand, and helping the other designers to learn 10CMS & CSS.
-I create a range of graphics and monthly themes for use across the website & social media platforms, keeping up to date with design trends, and innovations such as responsive design.
+For the past 3 years I have built upon my skills as a Web Designer, learning CSS3 & HTML5 at feelunique.com, where I was responsible for designing responsive weekly marketing newsletters (EDMs); creating content pages using CSS & flash applications such as 10CMS; helping the other designers to learn 10CMS & CSS, and ensuring that the team stay on brand.
+I created a range of graphics and monthly themes for use across the website & social media platforms, keeping up to date with design trends, and developments such as responsive design and UX.

-Having worked in graphic design for the past 2 years I am fully competent using Adobe CS including Illustrator, Photoshop, InDesign & Dreamweaver for both online design & print.
-Digital textile design is something which began at university for me, where I gained skills using Corel Draw, Photopaint, & U4ia; and has now become something which I love to do in my spare time.
+Having polished my skills in graphic design over the past 9 years, I am fully competent using Adobe CS3 - CC14 including Illustrator, Photoshop, InDesign & Dreamweaver for both online design & print.
+Digital textile design is something which sparked my interest at university, where I gained skills using Corel Draw, Photopaint, & U4ia; and has now become something which I love to do in my spare time.